Chronicle of Aniane

 The Chronicle of Aniane (or Annals of Aniane) is an anonymous Latin history covering the rise of the Carolingian family from 670 to 840.
-It was composed by a monk of the Abbey of Aniane.
+It was composed by a monk of the Abbey of Aniane (Hérault).

 The Chronicle of Aniane is closely related to the Chronicle of Moissac and the two have not always been adequately distinguished.
 For the years 670–812, the two chronicles draw on the same sources, including a lost source from southern France.
 A gap in the Chronicle of Moissac for the years 716–770 makes the Chronicle of Aniane the only surviving text to preserve information from this lost source for those years.

 The date of composition of the Chronicle of Aniane is unknown.
 It is found in a single manuscript copy from the early twelfth century, but may have been composed much earlier.

 Date, place and author

 The Chronicle was composed by a monk of the Abbey of Aniane.
 The date of its composition is unknown.
 It has been dated as early as the ninth and as late as the twelfth century.
 J. M. J. G. Kats and D. Claszen suggest an "Aniane prototype" was composed in the ninth century and given its final form only in the twelfth.
 According to Walter Kettemann, the sole surviving copy of the Chronicle of Aniane was used as a source for some passages in On the Holiness, Merits and Glory of the Miracles of the Blessed Charlemagne, written between about 1165 and 1170.
 He dates the Chronicle to the early twelfth century, but argues that its prototype was composed at Aniane between the later ninth century and 1017.
 It or a related chronicle was probably used as a source for the Chronicon Coxanense, completed before 985.